luis-seibert/CytoGenesis-public-fork/ideas.md

 - scale game speed with number of cell growth cycles until all hex are full
 - add evolution system, mutation rate probability to produce mutations that can be used to buy cellular perks
 - change lab upgrade details, make more natural and intuitive
-    - maybe begin with 1 ring -> petri dish, upgrade to bioractor with capacity upgrades?
+    - maybe begin with 1 ring -> petri dish, upgrade to bioreactor with capacity upgrades?

 - display cultivation parameters (plot cultivation data during col phase)
     - add more complex simulation, growth rate, oxygen etc.